I suppose it is hard to believe, but those on the receiving of networking calls actually experience more stress than you do.

-An additional tip is to follow up with this contact by reporting back on your success or failure.
-The reason is that as soon as you left their office they thought of more contacts for you, but then they got busy and put it aside.
+An additional tip would be to follow up with this contact by reporting back on your success or failure.
+The reason is that as soon as you left their office, they thought of more contacts for you, but then they got busy and put it aside.
 If you call or write with a report you can pick up these valuable additions.
 It is also possible that the first set of contacts was a test to see how well you do.
 No one is going to risk his/her whole book on one person they don’t really know.

 The road to success is networking, networking and more networking.
 I hope these tips make you more successful in your efforts.